vinicius-ianni/brainiak_api/docs/source/concepts/resources.rst

 ----------

 We need to distinguish the structure of an instance (class) from a group of instances with the same structure (collection).
-Therefore, for each class corresponds a unique collection adn vice-versa.
+Therefore, for each class corresponds a unique collection and vice-versa.
 The collection name and the class name are the same.